Sister Lakes community celebrates couple’s 50th wedding anniversary - Leader Publications

 Kimberly Gubbins, one of the couple’s four children, posted in the “Sister Lakes, Michigan” Facebook group asking Crooked Lake residents to participate.
 The post received more than 500 reactions and more than 100 comments, while a second post thanking those who participated received more than 800 reactions.

-Both Bob and Priscilla were overcome with emotions during the experience.
+Both Bill and Priscilla were overcome with emotions during the experience.

-“We have very long ties to Sister Lakes,” Bob said.
+“We have very long ties to Sister Lakes,” Bill said.
 “I mean, we’re talking generations, now.
 Not just ourselves.”

 “We’ve been on this property since 1976,” Priscilla said.
 “We know a lot of people on the lake, but there are people that we don’t know.
 I cried three-fourths of the way around the lake because I was so moved by seeing all of these people that cared.
 People that seemed so genuinely happy that we’ve been married 50 years.
 In a day and age where marriage doesn’t seem to be as important, you know, we were moved to see all these people celebrating us.”